On this page, you’ll learn all about Sansar and how to convert Marvelous Designer clothes to Sansar clothes.

 According to Forbes, Sansar is the world’s leading social VR platform created by LindenLab.

 In a nutshell, people customize an avatar, dress it, and use it to visit virtual events and live virtual lives.

 LindenLab’s previous successful creation was Second Life (a virtual game world, also known as SL or 2nd Life).

 Launched in 2003, SecondLife has millions of users, a $500 million dollar user-to-user economy, and nearly 2-billion user creations.

-Around $250 million dollars made by SecondLife sellers is from selling avatar related accessories such as hair and clothing.
+Around $250 million dollars were made by SecondLife sellers from selling avatar related accessories such as hair and clothing.

 The Sansar marketplace is a wonderful opportunity for Marvelous Designer users to earn extra income by selling clothes to Sansar users.

 Creating clothing for Second Life was time-consuming and difficult for most Marvelous Designer users.

 The new Marvelous Designer to Sansar bridge enables Marvelous users to quickly create simple clothing for sale in the Sansar marketplace.

 After creating clothes in Marvelous Designer on a Sansar avatar, simply import your Marvelous Designer clothing into Sansar.